abbiepopa/CARPP-BETTA_ERP/readme.md

 	average across trials, calculate contra-ipsi wavefroms and output erpset and graphs for happy and angry lateral faces

 ## Scripts for Generating Group Files
 * **DT_AUC.m**
 	* This must be run after the list of all ERPs to be included has been generated
 	* Currently, this script will output negative and positive area under the curve measures for N2PC and Pd (respectively).
 The windows are 150-450 and 200-500 (respectively)
 	* One file is output for N2PC and one is output for PD, TD and clinical participants are run separately
+* **eDT_AUC.m**
+	* This must be run after the list of all ERPs to be included has been generated
+	* Currently, this script will output negative and positive area under the curve measures for N2PC and Pd (respectively).
+The windows are 150-450 and 200-500 (respectively), for happy and angry distractors.
+	* One file is output for N2PC and one is output for PD, TD and clinical participants are run separately
+	* Each target emotion (angry, calm, happy) is also run separately

 ## Scripts for comparing ERP Outcome measures

 * **ComparativeStats_DT.R**